arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 ##### Stop the _Coordinator_

 ```
-kill -9 <pid-of-coordinator>
+kill -15 <pid-of-coordinator>
 ```

 ##### Upgrade the _Coordinator_

-The _arangod_ process has of the _Coordinator_ has to be upgraded using the same command that has been used before with the additional option:
+The _arangod_ process of the _Coordinator_ has to be upgraded using the same command that has been used before with the additional option:

 ```
 --database.auto-upgrade=true
 ```

-The Agent will stop automatically after the upgrade.
+The _Coordinator_ will stop automatically after the upgrade.

 ##### Restart the _Coordinator_